Franz Klainsek’s influences are profound while his questions remain primal and instinctive.

 Here we find a man who carves his own path.
 Undeterred, sincere and irreverent.
 What makes him, him?
-Franz is a truth-speaker.
+Franz is a truth-seeker.
 His self curated universe a testament of his self-effacing interaction with the world.
 The work he propagates balances the essence of humanity with ancient techniques, driven by ritualistic rhythms.
-The product at hand is canvas, installation, and endurance pieces.
-Its process raw, deliberate, pensive and experimental.
-Matter is forged at the benevolent hands of its willful creator, a committed conducted of sorts, ready to propagate his heritage.
+The product at hand is canvas, installation, endurance pieces, and copper.
+The process is raw, deliberate, pensive and experimental.
+Matter is forged at the benevolent hands of its willful creator, a committed conduit, ready to propagate his heritage.

 Canvas; the abstract works that create a contrast through the use of freely applied strokes and controlled fine lines of patterns and intricate movements of pointillism.
 It is the contrast of free strokes and detail, the conscious and the subconscious, the feeling and the observation that create the dance between the two processes, bringing the paintings to life.